tommyettinger/anim8-gdx/README.md

 Anim8 also can be used to support writing non-animated GIF images and indexed-mode PNG images.
 Here's a retouched version of the Mona Lisa,
-[source on Wikimedia Commons here](https://commons.wikimedia.org/wiki/File:Mona_Lisa_Digitally_Restored.tif), and various 16-color dithers using a palette derived from the most frequent and different colors in the original:
+[source on Wikimedia Commons here](https://commons.wikimedia.org/wiki/File:Mona_Lisa_Digitally_Restored.tif), and various 8-color dithers using DawnBringer's carefully-chosen [DB8 palette](https://pixeljoint.com/forum/forum_posts.asp?TID=26050):

 Original (full-color):